checkly/checkly-cli/README.md

 # Runtimes and available NPM packages

-Checkly lets you use JavaScript / Typescript in your Browser checks and in the setup & teardown scripts you can add to your API checks.
+Checkly lets you use JavaScript / TypeScript in your Browser checks and in the setup & teardown scripts you can add to your API checks.
 This JavaScript code executes in a runtime environment managed by Checkly.
-This environment has access to specific Node.js versions and NPM packages.
+This environment has access to a specific Node.js versions and NPM packages.

 > This means not all NPM packages from NPM are available inside the context of a Check.